Star-studded Padres and Mets square off in wild-card round

 ”It’s going to take everything out of us to be able to move on,” he said about the Padres. ”They’ve got a lot of ways to beat you.”

-New York has not committed to a Game 2 starter and it sounds as though the result of Game 1 could determine whether deGrom or Chris Bassitt starts next.
+New York has not committed to a Game 2 starter, and the result of Game 1 could determine whether deGrom or Chris Bassitt goes next.
 Showalter said deGrom, a two-time Cy Young Award winner who scuffled down the stretch, has been dealing with a blister that shouldn’t be an issue by the time he pitches.

 CLOSING TIME

-The crowd at Citi Field gets revved up when he comes in from the bullpen to his popular entrance song “Narco” by Blasterjaxx & Timmy Trumpet.
-But it’s on the mound where Díaz really lets loose, with a 1.31 ERA and a whopping 17.1 strikeouts per nine innings.
+The crowd at Citi Field gets revved up when he enters to ”Narco” by Blasterjaxx & Timmy Trumpet.
+But it’s on the mound where Diaz really lets loose, with a 1.31 ERA and a whopping 17.1 strikeouts per nine innings.

 Regardless of which team is trying to protect a slim lead, fans are sure to see some wipeout sliders and serious heat.